-Northern Lights Distributors, LLC (the "Distributor"), 17605 Wright Street, Omaha, NE 68130, serves as the principal underwriter and national distributor for the shares of the Funds pursuant to a written agreement with the Trust (the "Underwriting Agreement").
+Northern Lights Distributors, LLC (the "Distributor"), 4221 North 203rd Street, Suite 100, Elkhorn, NE 68022, serves as the principal underwriter and national distributor for the shares of the Funds pursuant to a written agreement with the Trust (the "Underwriting Agreement").
 The Distributor is registered as a broker-dealer under the Securities Exchange Act of 1934 and each state's securities laws and is a member of FINRA.
 The offering of each Fund's shares is continuous.
 The Underwriting Agreement provides that the Distributor, as agent in connection with the distribution of Fund shares, will use reasonable efforts to facilitate the sale of the Funds' shares.

-The Underwriting Agreement provides that, unless sooner terminated, it will continue in effect for two years initially and thereafter shall continue from year to year, subject to annual approval by (a) the Board or a vote of a majority of the outstanding shares, and (b) by a majority of the Trustees who are not interested persons of the Trust or of the Distributor by vote cast in person at a meeting called for the purpose of voting on such approval.
+The Underwriting Agreement provides that, unless sooner terminated, it will continue from year to year, subject to annual approval by (a) the Board or a vote of a majority of the outstanding shares, and (b) by a majority of the Trustees who are not interested persons of the Trust or of the Distributor by vote cast in person at a meeting called for the purpose of voting on such approval.